Chiquola Mill — Honea Path, South Carolina

 The accusation was made at the time as well, and the front-page article in the Greenville News the day after the event includes the subtitle “Mayor Gives Order.”
 During trial, two eye-witnesses also testified that they had seen Beacham shooting at protesters.
 Beacham arrested them both on charges of perjury.

 A funeral for the victims was held in a nearby field as none of Honea Path’s churches, each of which was owned by the mill, would allow a service.
 The funeral, which was documented in a Foxtone Movie News Story, was attended by as many as ten thousand people.
 At the time, the strikes constituted the largest labor revolt in American history.
 Soon after, President Franklin Roosevelt enacted both the 40-hour work week and minimum wage.

 Following the event, mill workers involved in the strike either moved away or returned to work.
 Those who returned to work were forced to denounce the union, and a gag order was issued to prevent discussion of the revolt.
-The effects of this gag order are felt even today, and the community has only begun to publicly revisit the tragedy in recent years.
+The effects of this gag order are felt even today, and the community has begun to publicly revisit the tragedy only in recent years.